bu-air-lab/AIR-Lab-Instructions/Readme.md

 ## UR5e
 The lab also has a collaborative robot arm from Universal Robots with a two-finger gripper and 6-DOF.
 This [page](https://github.com/bu-air-lab/Instructions-for-operating-robots/blob/master/UR5e.md) shows the instructions to run the UR5e robotic arm.

+## ROS Development Studio
+ROS Development Studio is an online simulation platform created by The Construct.
+This [page](https://github.com/bu-air-lab/Instructions-for-operating-robots/blob/master/RDS.md) gives the guidelines for using the platform.